mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 because they prevent me from having control over the underlying `input` and `label` elements.

 What if I have specific accessibility needs for the `input`?
 Or even for the `label`?
-I don't have control over them: this is blocking.
+I don't have control over them and **this is blocking**.

-Also notice the `labelStyle` prop exposed: this an interesting way of solving _some_ of the problems but it prevents me from using other tools like [styled-components](https://styled-components.com/).
+Also notice the `labelStyle` prop exposed: this an interesting way of solving _some_ of the problems but **it prevents me** from using other tools like [styled-components](https://styled-components.com/).

 Getting back to the rn-placeholder story, let's take some time to analyze the API: